By Girish Kalla, Seedling School of Law And Governance, Jaipur National University

 The element of international custom requires opinio juris and state practice, and the Principles on Remote Sensing satisfy both as the resolution is a final synthesis of different countries’ views on remote sensing from space including Argentina[xviii], Soviet Union co-sponsored by France[xix], Joint Draft by Soviet Union and France[xx], Joint Draft by Argentina and Brazil[xxi], United States[xxii], Mexico[xxiii], Brazil[xxiv] and Chile[xxv] and over two decades they have been widely followed by various states and entities.[xxvi]

 Thus, there is no difficulty from the viewpoint of international law to recognize the principles embodied in the 1986 Resolution on Remote Sensing Principles.

-It follows therefore, that Principle XI clearly prescribes an obligation on the part of space-powers with disaster relevant capability to issue early warning to the potential victim states.
-Humanitarian assistance being the thrust of this Principle, it is arguable that the assistance by the space-power concerned to the disaster victim state is in the nature of an international public service, a contribution to human welfare.[xxvii]
+It follows, therefore, that Principle XI clearly prescribes an obligation on the part of space-powers with disaster relevant capability to issue early warning to the potential victim states.
+Humanitarian assistance being the thrust of this Principle, it is arguable that the assistance by the space-power concerned to the disaster victim state is in the nature of international public service, a contribution to human welfare.[xxvii]

 The role of remote sensing data support for disaster response is often critical.
 For this reason, its ‘commerciality’ should be tempered by consideration of humanity and equity.
 The data on early warning should be deemed free, and its transfer, obligatory[xxviii]-this is undoubtedly the combined effect of the principles of humanity and international co-operation.